Please see below a list of our most frequently asked questions.

 If you are ready to submit your application, please complete our online registration form.

-Nursery: 8.25 am to 3.30 pm
+• Nursery: 8.25 am to 3.30 pm

-Pre-Prep: 8.25 am to 3.15 pm (Reception); 8.25 am to 3.30 pm (Years 1 and 2)
+• Pre-Prep: 8.25 am to 3.15 pm (Reception); 8.25 am to 3.30 pm (Years 1 and 2)

-Prep: 8.30 am to 3.45 pm
+• Prep: 8.15 am to 3.45 pm

-Alongside the extensive curriculum programme of sport, music and drama, we also offer a variety of lunchtime and after-school clubs as optional extras, allowing children of different ages to explore a broad range of interests.
+Alongside the extensive curriculum programme of academic, sport, art, music and drama, we also offer a variety of lunchtime and after-school clubs as optional extras, allowing children of different ages to explore a broad range of interests.

 Some clubs are operated by our staff and others by external agencies.
 Occasional half-term and holiday clubs are also provided depending on demand.